 Although optional, I highly recommend using an LLC formation service to help you register your business.
 If nothing else, these companies have experts to look over your documents.
 The experts ensure that all the information is correct and detect errors or omissions that may delay the process.

 Additionally, LLC formation services have contacts in the secretary of state office.
 These contacts can help to speed up the formation process, even if you haven’t paid for expedited filing.

 I recommend using ZenBusiness for this step.
-The service is very affordable, starting at only $39 per month.
+The service is very affordable, starting at only $49 plus state filing fees.
 ZenBusiness also offers premium packages.
 Just in case you need additional services like an operating agreement or help obtain an Employer Identification Number (EIN).